yujunf2/HeLa-SVFmix-scseq/README.md

 This file contains script that processes sequencing data after CellRanger Count in the HeLa-SVF 'spiecies-mixing' test.
 Major result and analysis are shown in Figure 4 and Figure S17.
-The raw sequencing data and data after CellRanger Count (processed data) are accessible on GEO recordes with accession code: GSE280262.
+The raw sequencing data and data after CellRanger Count (Processed files) are accessible on GEO recordes with accession code: GSE280262.

 Corresponding file names are: